ESC180: Introduction to Computer Programming

 More Details

 It is totally okay to come into EngSci not knowing how to code yet!
-One of the blog admins learned how to code the summer before EngSci started, and they did fine in the course.
+Even if ESC180 is your first exposure to programming, you can do well in the course.
 You will not be alone, and there are many online resources, as well as upper years/peers who will want to help you.

 We recommend starting ESC180 projects as soon as they are released.
 They require a lot of thought and iteration; they cannot be completed in one go, the night before the due date.
 You will need to brainstorm a solution, try it out, debug, and probably try again.
 Don’t be fooled by the “simplicity” of the problem statement: even if a function seems easy to write, it might take you several hours to debug.